 Anne Juberg is Associate Professor at the Norwegian University of Science and Technology, Trondheim, Norway.

-Paul Michael Garrett is Professor at the National University of Ireland Galway, Ireland.
+Paul Michael Garrett works at NUI Galway, Republic of Ireland.